-Although the procedure itself only takes about 15 to 20 minutes, you may be on Chedworth Suite for a couple of hours, so please come prepared for this.
+Although the procedure itself only takes about 45 minutes, you may be on Chedworth Suite for a couple of hours, so please come prepared for this.
 After the procedure, you will be offered a drink and allowed home shortly afterwards.